Brad7173/kde_as_steam_os3/README.md

 https://store.steampowered.com/steamos ~ this is nothing more than a recovery image!!

+I asked my uncle about his steam deck and guided him into the settings from his desktop I quickly discovered it was running KDE Plasma.

 My idea behind this is to have a dedicated OS for Steam but retain the ability to use all of Kubuntu's installed apps etc.